 Read more >

-Address: Schelpstraat 40 Year Built: 1910 Monument status: Protected Status: Government of Aruba This stately red building in the Schelpstraat has been designated as a monument.
+Address: Schelpstraat 40 Year Built: 1910 Monument status: Protected Owner: Government of Aruba This stately red building in the Schelpstraat has been designated as a monument.
 It was built in 1910.
 It was the home of merchant Segundo Nicasio Ecury, commonly known as Dundun.
 The trade house S.N.
 Ecury represented Ford motorcars and Goodrich tires, [...]

 Read more >